 Take time to practice each pose in front of a mirror until you feel comfortable and have the confidence of knowing you look great doing these poses.

-Hands and Facial Expression
+Discover the Secrets of Model Posing for Hands and Facial Expression

 Also, focus on what to do with your hands and pay attention to facial expressions.
 A pose is virtually dead and unimaginative without a “look”.